MicrosoftDocs/power-platform/power-platform/well-architected/operational-excellence/tools-processes.md

 ---
-title: Recommendations for optimizing development practices through standardization
+title: Optimizing development practices through standardization recommendation
-description: Learn how to optimize your development practices by standardizing your tools and processes.
+description: Learn how to standardize your tools and processes and optimize your development and quality assurance practices.
 author: manuelap-msft
 ms.author: mapichle
 ms.reviewer: jhaskett-msft